Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Clemson Stats and Trends

-- Clemson is 0-2 against the spread and 2-0 overall when the team amasses over 319.3 yards.
+- In games that Clemson churns out over 319.3 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have six giveaways this season, while the Panthers have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.